 Contract Settings are accessible under the Contracts section at the very bottom of the Contracts Dashboard.
 These settings are strictly only accessible to the Organization Admin:

-When you expand the Settings you will see 2 sections:
+When you expand the Settings section you will see two tabs:

 You can now create your own Contract Types as an Organization Admin.

 Users can assign Custom Contract Fields to either be applicable to all contracts or specific Contract Types.

 For example, you could create an "IT / Software" Contract Type then add a custom Field "# of Licenses" on it.
-Now when a user creates a Contract they will only need to fill in the # of Licenses when it's an "IT / Software" contract.
+Now when a user creates a Contract they will only need to fill in the # of Licenses when it is an "IT / Software" contract.

 Custom Contract Fields

-- Allows you to add your own Fields to a Contract beyond the default attributes in Bonfire
+You can add your own Fields to a Contract beyond the default attributes in Bonfire.

-- 7 Value Types to choose from (these attributes enforce validation when the user enter values on the contract):
+There are 7 Value Types to choose from, these attributes enforce validation when the user enter values on the contract: